-I’m happy to report that our Sys Admin had the site provisioned within minutes of my making the request, but I’ve since decided that it’d be more fun to share, way of example, the analytics from Sharing the Point instead.
-(In part because there are several exciting developments currently in flight with regard to this September’s STP Africa tour which has Sharing the Point taking up much of my frontal lobe at the moment.
-Keep an eye on the STP site over the next week or so for details regarding the exciting developments of which I speak.)
+I’m happy to report that our Sys Admin had the site provisioned within minutes of my request, but I’ve since decided that it’d be more fun to share, for example, the analytics from Sharing the Point instead.
+(In part because there are several exciting developments currently in flight with regard to this September’s STP Africa tour, which has Sharing the Point taking up much of my frontal lobe at the moment.
+Keep an eye on the STP site over the next week or so for details regarding the exciting developments I speak of.)

 So, after arriving at the Web Analytics Reports page ( following the path outlined in my last post) on a site that’s been provisioned, default, you’ll be presented with the site-wide Number of Page Views ( date, in descending order):